 You may substitute another individual in your place at no extra charge, but we do not refund registrations.
 That is clearly stated on the payment page of the registration process and confirmation message.
 If transferring, please forward the information to firstname.lastname@example.org.

 Email questions to email@example.com.
 You may also call 1-800-777-5006 for additional assistance.

-At PR News' Media Relations Conference and Video Boot Camp, sponsors will reach hundreds of PR and communications professionals looking to improve their social media strategies and SEO.
+At the Media Relations Conference and Video Boot Camp presented by PR News, sponsors will reach hundreds of communicators looking to improve their digital strategies.
 Join us as a thought leader at this dynamic industry event by becoming a sponsor today.